Munttoren: Carillon

 The carillon was made in 1668 by Pieter Hemony, who added new bells to the instrument that he and his brother François had made earlier for the tower of the Amsterdam stock exchange in 1651.
 He also made a bronze drum for automatic music to announce the strike of the hour and half hour bell.
 It also chimes on the quarter with a short melody.
-The old drum is still in function.
+The old drum is still functional.
 In 1873, the original baton keyboard was removed from the carillon, in favor of changes to the clockwork mechanism.
 Since that year the Munt clock also had a minute arm.
 In 1960 when the carillon was restored by Petit & Fritsen from Aarle Rixtel, a baton keyboard as a manual playing system was re-installed.
 Some of the original smaller Hemony bells have been damaged over the years by pollution from the traffic round the tower and have been replaced by new bells in 1959 and 1993.
 The original smaller Hemony bells are now on display in the Amsterdam Museum.
 The current carillon consists of 38 bells (2 more than the original carillon had).
 Only 13 original Hemony bells remained.
 A mechanism causes the bells to chime every quarter of an hour.
 Twice a year the pins on the drum are changed by the city carillonneur.
 Weekly on Saturdays, between 2 and 3 p.m., Gideon Bodden, the Amsterdam city carillonneur gives a live concert on the bells.